Knox College, Toronto: Campus and architecture

+The current Knox College building, completed in 1915, was designed by architectural firm Chapman & McGiffin and reflects the Collegiate Gothic style that was once popular in North America.
+It has a U-shaped layout that surrounds a cloister or courtyard in the center.
+The cloister is divided into two parts by a roofed walkway which crosses between the east and west wings of the building.
+The building itself includes offices, residences, a library hall (Caven Library), and a chapel.
+The Gothic style of the structure is evident throughout, but is most accentuated inside the lobby in the eastern wing of the building (at the entrance from King's College Circle), which is characterized by columns rising into fan vaults.
+Staircases in this lobby provide access to the chapel on the south side and the library on the north side.

+Chapel

-Knox college provides a number of facilities to the University of Toronto community, including Knox College Chapel.
-The chapel is noted for its Hellmuth Wolff organ.
-The chapel has a large south-facing window that is largely unobstructed by other buildings.
-As a result, natural sunlight streams in through the window.
-The glass is such that it softens the light to some degree, but without taking away its directionality.
+The chapel is one of the facilities Knox college provides to the University of Toronto community.
+It is noted for its Hellmuth Wolff organ.
+The chapel has a large south-facing window of amber-stained glass.
 Seating is provided by two rows of pews on either side of the central aisle.
 There is a front piece in front of the frontmost pews for hymn books of those at the front of the congregation.

 Chancel organ

 This organ was built in 1915 by Casavant and is original to the building.
 It is split between two chambers at the front of the room and consists of 26 stops and 24 ranks.
 The console was replaced in 1959, and in 1974 a four-rank mixture was added to the Great.
 It has Ventil chests and electro-pneumatic action.